coriolinus/spreadget/README.md

 Note that `grpcurl` requires access to the `.proto` definition in order to function properly.
 If not running from within the `spreadget` root directory, adjust the `-import-path` argument appropriately.

+## TUI

+When built with feature `tui` (enabled by default), the executable gains a `--tui` flag.
+This flag, when set, enables a dashboard which streams the most current summaries via gRPC.